Graduate Scholarships Requirements and Procedures

 Please be aware that after 10 minutes of inactivity on the e-form,

 you will be timed out, and will lose the data you have entered.

 **If you cannot complete the e-form within the allotted time, we strongly recommend filling out the PDF form first

 to avoid losing your data, and then entering the data into the e-form.**

 When filling out the application you should avoid using non-English special characters .
 You can use common substitutions in the English alphabet for unique letters.

 1. Applications must be received prior to 1 February with all supporting documentation by 15 February.

-3. ALL Scholarships can only be awarded to students who will receive their master’s degree after 1 September of the calendar year in which they are applying for their scholarship.
+3. Without exception, SNAME Graduate Scholarships are awarded to students who are (or who will be) enrolled in a master’s degree program for the Fall semester of the calendar year in which they have applied for a SNAME scholarship.

 4. The Arthur J. Haskell Scholarship can be awarded to applicants that look to pursue graduate studies in Marine Engineering, Naval Architecture and/or Ocean Engineering.

 5. The Alan C. McClure Scholarship can be awarded for study ONLY in the fields of naval architecture, marine engineering and ocean engineering.